bt51/StashServiceProvider/README.md

 The StashServiceProvider provides the "tedivm/stash" library for silex.
-Read more on stash here: [stash.tedivm.com](http://stash.tedivm.com) *Note:* The StashServiceProvider uses 0.9.x version of Stash.
+Read more on stash here: [stash.tedivm.com](http://stash.tedivm.com) *Note:* The StashServiceProvider uses master branch of Stash.
 Stash is under active development.

 Installation